-If you’re a visitor from overseas planning more than a brief fishing trip, you must buy a Non-Resident Licence (NRL).
+If you’re a visitor from overseas, you must buy a Non-Resident Licence (NRL).

-A New Zealand citizen (by birth certificate, passport, citizenship) is not a non-resident, regardless of place of residence, and doesn’t require an NRL.
+A New Zealand citizen (by birth certificate, passport, citizenship) doesn’t require an NRL.

 A Non-Resident Licence entitles the holder to fish for sports fish from October 1 to September 30 in all Fish & Game regions, excluding the Taupo Fishing District managed by the Department of Conservation.

 The NRL costs $169 and is a Whole Season Licence.
 This figure includes a $39 levy used to improve back country fisheries.

 NRLs for juniors (12-17) and children (under 12) are also available as Non-Resident Whole Season licences – each costing $34.